 Second, we will encourage altruistic folks to put some of their savings into Glo.
 A sum of Glo on your balance is both stable in value and easily made liquid, like other savings vehicles; the difference is that your Glo balance helps others at no cost to yourself.

-Glo’s further stages require the nonprofit (and its friends and allies!) to do some heavy lifting.
+Glo’s further stages require the sponsoring organization (and its friends and allies!) to do some heavy lifting.
 Basically, we need to make Glo useful for all the things people currently use money for.

 Our third stage is to make Glo a viable substitute for money in a checking account.
 For this to work, you need to be able to spend Glo at the places you normally spend money, e.g. at the grocery store, for subscriptions, or on utilities.
 This will require a lot of technical and infrastructure development (i.e. support from payment processors like Stripe and PayPal, or debit card integrations), but we think that the ethical and corporate branding benefits of Glo adoption can provide the needed impetus.